Heba-WebDev/Hotel-management-API/README.md

     POST /api/v1/roomsTypes
     ```

 - Creates a new type of room.
 Only possible options to create are: ["Single", "Double", "Triple", "Studio", "Suite", "Presidential Suite"].
+Protected route (ONLY ADMIN)